+- Read the contents of the table.

+- OR

-4 Look at the table.
+- Ask students to read the table.

-- Ask students to read the table. - Ask students if they know what kind of words are being highlighted.
+- Ask students if they know what kind of words are being highlighted.

-(5) Connect the two sentences with a time clause.
+S Connect the two sentences with a time clause.
 Answers will vary.

 - Ask students to read the sentences.

-- Ask students to connect the two sentences with a time
+- Ask students to connect the two sentences with a time clause.

 - Ask students to write the new sentence on the line.

 - Ask students to complete the activity.

 - Check students' answers.